eddyoliveiram/BMS/README.md

 actionDestroy() -> Responsible for the book deletion process.
 ```

-`ApiController` responsible for Api requests
+`ApiController` responsible for Api requests.
 ```
 behaviors() -> Control access to the methods below. actionIndex() -> Displays information about the weather in São Paulo.